Laparoscopic Sleeve Gastrectomy

 - Reduces the size of the stomach from the size of a football to the size of a small banana

 - Results are almost comparable to the Roux-en-Y gastric bypass

 Achieving Weight Loss Through Metabolic Changes

 The newly created stomach is reduced from the size of a football to the size of a small banana, limiting the amount of food a patient can ingest at any one time.
 By removing the stomach’s most flexible portion, called the fundus, the part of the stomach that produces a hunger-stimulating hormone called ghrelin is also removed.

 Sleeve gastrectomy is considered to have less risk than the gastric bypass and may be an excellent option for patients who want comparable weight loss to the bypass but may not have as much risk tolerance.
 This operation generally takes about half as long as a bypass.

 Attend one of our free, no-obligation bariatric surgery seminars to meet our team and learn about the procedures we offer.
-Our bariatric surgeons, dieticians, and other team members will explain each procedure, what you’ll need to do before and after surgery, and answer any questions you may have.
+Our bariatric surgeons, dietitians, and other team members will explain each procedure, what you will need to do before and after surgery, and answer any questions you may have.
 To reserve your seat, please complete and submit the sign-up form.